Choosing the best beaches in Australia is a difficult task due to the quality and quantity of the beaches.

 The beaches in England are simply not that good.
 There are some good beaches in the country, but compared to the beaches in Australia, they are a long way behind in terms of quality!

-What I imagined when I went on my Australian Working Holiday Visa were golden beaches and blue sea.
+What I imagined when I went on my Australian Working Holiday Visa were golden beaches and the blue sea.
 This is what’s advertised and it’s true, no matter where you go, you can find a great beach!

 If you’re planning on backpacking in Australia in the foreseeable future, check out this list before you head to a beach!

 Best Beaches in Australia

 No list of the best beaches in Australia would be complete without Bondi Beach.
 Not only is it one of the best in Australia, but it’s also one of the best beaches in New South Wales too!

 It’s the most famous beach in Australia and one that every backpacker should visit during their trip to Australia.

 It’s a fair walk from the centre of the city, but there is public transport available to get you there quicker.
-I wasn’t overly impressed by the beach, I guess it didn’t live to my high expectations for it.
+I wasn’t overly impressed by the beach, I guess it didn’t live up to my high expectations for it.
 It was quite busy when I went as well, and I prefer quieter beaches.

 With that said, this is somewhere that you should still visit.
 It’s one of the cultural icons of Australia, and the Bondi to Bronte Ocean walk is absolutely stunning!